Den4200/pyfrost/docs/source/_build/html/_sources/index.rst.txt

 The Official Client
 -------------------
 The official client for this library is under development.
-You can test it out and/or contribute `here <https://www.github.com/Den4200/apollo/>`_.
+You can test it out and/or contribute to the `repository <https://www.github.com/Den4200/apollo/>`_.

 The Source Code
 ---------------